Reports: Attacker on Chinese bus kills 5, wounds 21

-BEIJING (AP) — News reports say an attacker with a knife who tried to hijack a bus in southeastern China killed five people and wounded 21.
+BEIJING (AP) — Police say an attacker with a knife hijacked a bus in a southeastern Chinese city and drove into pedestrians, killing at least five people before being captured.

-The Beijing News newspaper said on its website the attack occurred Tuesday afternoon aboard a public bus in Longyan in the coastal province of Fujian, south of Shanghai.
+The police department in Longyan in Fujian province, south of Shanghai, said another 21 people were injured in the attack Tuesday.

-The newspaper and other reports gave no details of the attacker's identity or motive.
+The announcement gave no details of the attacker's identity or a motive.
+It gave no indication how many fatalities occurred aboard the bus and how many among pedestrians.

-A brief video clip on the Beijing News website showed a half dozen police officers wrestling the attacker to the ground in the middle of a street as traffic flowed past.
+A video clip on the website of the newspaper Beijing News showed a half dozen police officers wrestling the attacker to the ground in the middle of a street as traffic flowed past.

 Advertisement